ImperialCollegeLondon/ReCoDE_IDMS/docs/chapter_3_solutions.md

 ***Q1: Why might we want to assume a variant specific reporting probability?***

+***A1: There is a lot of evidence that Omicron is milder than Delta[5].
+Individuals with infected with the Omicron variant are therefore less likely to have symptoms and test, so we expect increased underreporting of Omicron.***

 During the third wave, driven by Delta, interventions were introduced across South Africa between 15-06-21 and 13-09-2021.
 We will use our model to also estimate the impact of these interventions on transmission.
 Let $\omega$ be the percentage reduction in transmission due to interventions.
 We model this impact on transmission as follows:

 $$\beta' = \beta * (1-\omega)$$